Back to California

 What This Bill Does

-• Requires only title insurers to file their rates and policy forms with the Insurance Commissioner.
+• Requires only title insurers to file their schedules of rates and forms of title policies with the Insurance Commissioner.

-• Adds a requirement for title insurers conducting escrow services to also file their escrow rates.
+• Adds a requirement for title insurers conducting escrow services to also file their schedule of escrow rates.

 Who It Names or Affects